David Duke: 1991 campaign for governor of Louisiana

 Edwards received 1,057,031 votes (61.2%), while Duke's 671,009 votes represented 38.8% of the total.
 Duke nevertheless claimed victory, saying, "I won my constituency.
 I won 55% of the white vote", a statistic confirmed by exit polls.
 Duke, rather than Edwards, was on network television the following day; his rival refused to appear with him.

 1992 Republican Party presidential candidate

 Duke ran as a Republican in the 1992 presidential primaries, although Republican Party officials tried to block his participation.
 He received 119,115 (0.94%) votes in the primaries, but no delegates to the 1992 Republican National Convention.

+Claiborne Darden, an Atlanta pollster, stated that "there is no question that Duke would have done better if Buchanan had not gotten into the race," and Duke stated that "the publicity went to Buchanan".
+At the time Duke ended his campaign he had around $60,000 in debt.

-A documentary film, Backlash: Race and the American Dream (1992), investigated Duke's appeal among some white voters.
-Backlash explored the demagogic issues of Duke's platform, examining his use of black crime, welfare, affirmative action and white supremacy and tied Duke to a legacy of other white backlash politicians, such as Lester G. Maddox and George Wallace, and the use in the successful 1988 presidential campaign of George H. W. Bush of these same racially themed hot buttons.
+A 1992 documentary film, Backlash: Race and the American Dream, investigates Duke's appeal among some white voters.
+It explores the demagogic issues of Duke's platform, examining his use of black crime, welfare, affirmative action and white supremacy, and tying Duke to a legacy of other white backlash politicians, such as Lester G. Maddox and George Wallace, and the use in the successful 1988 presidential campaign of George H. W. Bush of these same racially themed hot buttons.